sumotoy/screenkeys/README.md

 For commercial purposes and licence questions please contact me.
 ![image](http://i1189.photobucket.com/albums/z437/theamra/libraries/lc16_design.jpg "LC16")<br>
-This is the 16 switch board with expansion IDC connector for expand in bloks of 16.
-Other boards design coming next allow 8 inline buttons expandable.
+This is the 16 switch board.<br>
+This board has all the needed electronics onboard and works with Teensy3.0 as well Teensy3.1.
+Has internal level converters and IDC 10 pin connector to expand in bloks of 16 switches by using the same wires with teensy.
+The expansions has less chip needed since this one mounts level converters and oscillator logic that it's common to all boards so they need only 2 GPIO's extra for each 16 switches.<br>
+Other boards design, coming next, allow 8 inline buttons and are more compact but drivers are all mounted in a doughter board and all components are SMD.